mongodb-industry-solutions/content-lab-backend-search/README.md

      - `suggestions` (for storing AI-generated topic suggestions)
      - `drafts` (for storing user-created draft documents)
      - `userProfiles` (for storing user profile information and preferences)
+     - `preview` (Once the user clicks the **Publish** button, the drafts are stored as a clean version (with no HTML tags) in this collection and automatically connected to [IST Media](https://github.com/mongodb-industry-solutions/ist.media), where the article is published.
+You can explore that project as well.)

 5. **Create a MongoDB User**
    - Follow [MongoDB's guide](https://www.mongodb.com/docs/atlas/security-add-mongodb-users/) to create a user with **readWrite** access to the `contentlab` database.